coleenquadros/configuration/README.md

 - Management of OpenShift rolebindings
 - Management of Quay repos.
 - Management of Quay organisation members.
+- Management of Sentry users.
+- Management of Sentry teams.
+- Management of Sentry projects.
 - Management of openshift-acme deployments.
 - Management of OpenShift Namespaces.
 - Management of OpenShift Groups.